|

 necessary for the proper functioning of a network, the addition of the hardware does not,

+of itself, incorporate the hardware into the network.
 Donald Farmer, a consultant engaged by the Appellant, gave evidence

 respecting the integrated nature of the telephone network.
 He expressed the view that the